MatsM16/sveve-dotnet/readme.md

 The client produces logs and metrics all of which are prefixed by `Sveve`.

 # Sveve.AspNetCore
-If configured, Sveve will send you notifications when your messages are delivered, fail to deliver or when you receive an incoming sms.
+Sveve can send you notifications when your messages are delivered, fail to deliver or you receive a message.
 The `Sveve.AspNetCore` NuGet package helps you consume these notifications.
-While they work well together, you can use the `Sveve.AspNetCore` and the `Sveve` packages independently.

-Before you can start consuming notifications from Sveve, you need to set up a few things:
+To consume these notification, first configure your API, then configure Sveve.

 ## Configure your API
 In `Program.cs` register your consumers on the `IServiceCollection`.
 Consumers are registered using